Call of Duty League: Effects of the COVID-19 pandemic

+Department of Justice lawsuit and settlement

+On April 3, 2023 the United States Department of Justice filed a lawsuit and Activision Blizzard agreed to settle the suit on the same day, with provisions that would prohibit it from implementing a salary cap or luxury tax, or any other measure that would unfairly depress player salaries in the Overwatch League, the Call of Duty League, or any other esports league.

 Teams

 The Call of Duty League follows the model of the Overwatch League as well as other traditional North American professional sporting leagues by using a set of permanent, city-based teams backed by separate ownership groups.
 The CDL launched in January 2020 with twelve teams, each based in a global city.
-Of the twelve teams, nine are based in the United States, while the remaining three are based in Canada, the United Kingdom, and France.
+Of the twelve teams, nine were based in the United States, while the remaining three were based in Canada, the United Kingdom, and France.

-On November 6, 2020, 100 Thieves announced that they would join the league under the name of the Los Angeles Thieves after acquiring OpTic Gaming Los Angeles slot.
-For the 2021 season, the Chicago Huntsmen rebranded to OpTic Chicago, as Hector ‘H3CZ’ Rodriguez reacquired the OpTic Gaming brand.

-Following the 2021 season, OpTic Gaming and Envy Gaming announced a merger, causing the former Chicago spot to be put up for sale, which the Kraft Group later acquired.
-With this, the Boston Breach was announced as the new team heading into the 2022 season.

-On June 1, 2022, Paris Legion announced that following the 2022 season, the team would be relocating to Las Vegas for the 2023 season.
+Over time the league has seen multiple teams rebrand by either relocating, merging with other organizations or being sold to other ownership groups.
+Currently, nine teams are based in the United States, two are based in Canada, and one based in Saudi Arabia.

 Current teams

 League Championships

-As of the 2022 season, 14 different teams have competed in the league, with three having won at least one Grand Finals title.
+As of the 2025 season, 14 different franchises have competed in the league, with four having won at least one Grand Finals title.